-Hypertrophic scars affect men and women from any racial group equally, although people between the ages of 10 and 30 years old are more likely to be affected.
-This is believed to be because young people have more elasticity in their skin and produce collagen at a higher rate.
+Hypertrophic scars affect men and women from any racial group equally, although people between the ages of

 Both keloids and hypertrophic scars can be painful and itchy.
 They generally occur on the upper body, upper arms, shoulders, neck, or earlobes.

 Often hypertrophic scars settle over time on their own, but some treatments can help the process.